Philadelphia Eagles vs. New Orleans Saints NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Over/under insights

-- Philadelphia's games this season have gone over 43.5 points six of 10 times.
+- Philadelphia and its opponents have gone over the current 43.5-point total in six of 10 games (60%) this season.

 - New Orleans' games have gone over 43.5 points in five of nine chances this season.

-- This contest's total is 0.6 points greater than the 42.9 these two squads combine to surrender per game this season.
+- The 42.9 combined points per game that these two squads have allowed this season are 0.6 fewer than the 43.5 over/under in this contest.

-- The average total in Eagles games this season is 49.3, 5.8 points more than Sunday's total of 43.5.
+- The Eagles and their opponents have scored an average of 49.3 points per game in 2020, 5.8 more than Sunday's total.

-- The 44.5 PPG average total in Saints games this season is 1.0 point more than this game's over/under.
+- The 43.5-point total for this game is 1.0 point below the 44.5 points per game average total in Saints games this season.

 Eagles stats and trends

-- Philadelphia has played 10 games, with five wins against the spread.

-- The Eagles covered the spread in their only game when favored by 1.5 points or more.
+- This season, the Eagles won ATS in their only game as a favorite of 1.5 points or more.

-- Philadelphia's games this year have gone over the total in five out of 10 opportunities (50%).
+- Philadelphia's games this year have hit the over in 50% of its opportunities (five times in 10 games with a set point total).

-- Philadelphia is 5-4 against the spread and 4-5 overall in games when it records more than 19.8 points.
+- When Philadelphia puts up more than 19.8 points, it is 5-4 against the spread and 4-5 overall.

-- Philadelphia is 3-3 against the spread and 3-3 overall when the team picks up more than 337.8 yards.
+- Philadelphia is 3-3 against the spread and 3-3 overall when the team churns out more than 337.8 yards.

-- The Eagles have turned the ball over eight times this season, five fewer than the Saints have forced (13).
+- The Eagles have eight giveaways this season, while the Saints have 13 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Philadelphia's matchup with the Saints.